 Vignan joined Watsi on July 28th, 2020.
 Two years ago, Vignan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Vignan's most recent donation supported Cristian, a sweet three-year-old boy from Bolivia, to fund life-changing heart surgery so he can grow up in good health.
+Vignan's most recent donation supported Ally, a 4-month-old from Tanzania, to fund club foot repair surgery.

 Cristian is a sweet three-year-old boy from Bolivia who has Down syndrome.
 He lives in a small city in the mountains of central Bolivia with his parents and three siblings.
 To support their family, his parents operate a small market stall.
 Some of Cristian's favorite activities include clapping along to music and watching cartoons.
 Cristian was born with an atrial septal defect, a cardiac condition in which a hole exists between the two upper chambers of the heart.
 Blood leaks through this hole instead of flowing properly through his body, leaving him weak and short of breath.
 Fortunately, Cristian is scheduled to undergo heart surgery on July 29th with the support of our long-standing medical partner Haiti Cardiac Alliance, which is now growing and expanding into Bolivia.
 Surgeons will close the hole with a patch, healing his condition and improving his quality of life.
 Another organization, Gift of Life International, is contributing $2,500 to pay for a portion of Cristian's procedure costs.
 Our medical partner is requesting $1,500 to cover the remaining costs, which cover surgical expenses, cardiac exams, medications, and travel fees so Cristian and his family can travel to receive his life-changing cardiac procedure in La Paz.
 Cristian's mother says, "Our family would like to say thank you to everyone who is helping our son to become healthy!"